How is the program structured?

 What are the benefits of a master’s program to someone considering or possessing a PMP® certification?

 Can I count my class time as PDUs or education contact hours towards my PMP® or other professional certifications?

 Yes, effective fall semester 2020, USC Bovard College has been approved by PMI as an Authorized Training Partner (ATP).
-Your class time can count towards PDUs and education contact hours towards your PMP® certification and other professional certifications.
+Your class time can count toward PDUs and education contact hours toward your PMP® certification and other professional certifications.
 We encourage students to research the requirements for any certifications they are interested in pursuing along with any state-specific requirements for professional credentialing where education contact hours may apply.